Coachella Valley Invitational

 The Coachella Valley Invitational is a preseason exhibition tournament hosted by the LA Galaxy at the Empire Polo Club in Indio, California.
 The first edition of the tournament was held in February 2022 and featured clubs from Major League Soccer, MLS Next Pro, and the USL Championship.
+It was expanded to include National Women's Soccer League teams in the 2024 edition.